2012–13 Alabama–Huntsville Chargers men's ice hockey season

-The 2012–13 Alabama–Huntsville Chargers ice hockey team represents the University of Alabama in Huntsville in the 2012–13 NCAA Division I men's ice hockey season.
-The Chargers are coached by Kurt Kleinendorst who is in his first season as head coach.
-His assistant coaches are Gavin Morgan and Tim Flynn.
-The Chargers play their home games in the Propst Arena at the Von Braun Center and compete as an independent.
+The 2012–13 Alabama–Huntsville Chargers ice hockey team represented the University of Alabama in Huntsville in the 2012–13 NCAA Division I men's ice hockey season.
+The Chargers were coached by Kurt Kleinendorst who was in his first season as head coach.
+His assistant coaches were Gavin Morgan and Tim Flynn.
+The Chargers played their home games in the Propst Arena at the Von Braun Center and compete as an independent.

 On September 25, 2012, only 11 days before the season began, former New Jersey Devils assistant coach and U.S. Under-18 head coach Kurt Kleinendorst was announced as head coach, replacing Chris Luongo.

 On January 17, 2013, after months of discussions with conference officials and league member representatives, UAH formally applied to and was accepted to join the Western Collegiate Hockey Association beginning with the 2013-14 season.

 Recruiting

 UAH added 8 freshmen for the 2012–13 season, including 1 goalie, 3 forwards and 4 defensemen: